Quashing a Habitual Traffic Offender Declaration

-This page deals only with applications to quash Habitual Traffic Offender Declarations.
+This page deals with applications to quash Habitual Traffic Offender Declarations.

 What offences are relevant offences?

-- Any offence under the Crimes Act where death or bodily harm is caused to a person through the use of a motor vehicle;
+- any offence under the Crimes Act 1900 where death or bodily harm is caused to a person through the use of a motor vehicle;

 Amendments introduced by the Road Transport Amendment (Driver Licence Disqualification) Act 2017

-The Second Reading Speech stated that studies showed that lengthy disqualification periods did not act as a deterrent to committing further offences, particularly offences of unauthorised driving.
-The HTOD scheme was particularly onerous and often trapped people into a cycle of reoffending behaviour.
-This is an argument that the solicitors at Armstrong Legal use regularly when making applications of this nature.
+The Second Reading Speech stated that studies showed that long disqualification periods did not act as a deterrent to committing further offences, particularly offences of unauthorised driving.
+It stated the HTOD scheme was particularly onerous and often trapped people into a cycle of reoffending behaviour.

 Can I do anything about the application?